rkgofiitk/academic-issues.github.io/Topics/indiancolleges.md

 # Indian Colleges Affecting Growth of Country's Digital Ecosystem

 Recently, I came across an article titled [Worthless Degrees Are Creating an Unemployable Generation in India."](https://www.bloomberg.com/news/articles/2023-04-17/india-s-worthless-college-degrees-undercut-world-s-fastest-growing-major-economy#xj4y7vzkg)
-I have been writing about it in my blogs, especially in the context of untrained cut/paste programmers.
+Over past couple of years,the focus of my blogs was primarily about worthless B. Tech. degrees in computer science.
+It is flooding illtrained, low-skilled programmers and is the main reason for pulling back the country's digital ecosystem.
+The article published in Bloomborg understandably has a wider audience reach due to the syndicate reporting system.
+However, it falls short of a root-cause analysis.
+I am sure that authors do know where the buck stops.
+To put it simply all the states and federal regulatory agencies have contributed in ruining India's colleges and universities allowing politicians and so called liberal cotrie to exert control over professionals.
+Of course, there are professionals who collude with the gang to enjpy power and control.
+The education system of the country became a collateral in this unholy nexus.
 All serious educators and policy planners do realize the problem.
-The article understandably has a more extensive audience reach due to a syndicate reporting system.
-Having taught at three different IITs in my long teaching career of over 35 years, I know the problem and my esteemed colleagues well.
-The problem is that all our higher education systems are manifold.
-Let me start at the bottom of the pyramid.
+Having taught at three different IITs in my long teaching career, I know the problem and so do my esteemed colleagues.
+The problem that ails our higher education systems has several layers.
+Let me start at the bottom of the problem stack.

 India's primary, middle, and secondary education system largely depends on panchayat and govt run schools.
 These schools have a lot of infrastructure-related issues.
 However, among these, the availability of well-trained teachers is the foundational problem.
 Handling building and development of human resources is like raising a building without foundation in an active seismic zone.
 In an earlier blog, I mentioned a school in the Palamau District of Jharkhand, where a reporter described a maths teacher.
 The response from teachers and students to the reporter's question was appalling.
 It was a govt funded school.
 Recently, another video report was circulated among our colleagues.
 This video was about a school in Bihar.
 Again a govt run school